zyang37/useful_scripts_for_linux/README.md

 Inside the container
 - Two active ports: 8888 and 6006 (when running Jupiter notebook and tensorboard, can use their default ports inside the container)
+- NOTE: Just run tensorboard and Jupiter notebook on their default port, and will be redirected (see **outside the container**)

 Outside the container
 - Redirect to ports 8888 and 8889 for Jupiter notebook